matkatmusic/PFMCPP_Project1/README.md

 - Send me a **single DM** with all 9 `replit` links
 - Pin this message in our Direct Message thread.
 #
-## 5) Wait for me to accept your invites and add the assignments

-- Once I accept your invite to collaborate on **GitHub** and **Replit**, I will edit `main.cpp` on the `master` or `main` branch and add the assignment.
-- I will notify you when I have added the assignments.
-- Once all of the assignments have been added to your repositories:
-    - Refresh the **Replit** page
-    - switch to the **Version control** view on the left-hand edge of the page
-    - switch to the `master` or `main` branch if another branch is displayed
-    - click the `pull` button to update the Replit copy of your repository so it matches what is on GitHub.
-    - if you can't see the `pull` button:
-        - you can expand the column showing the version control widget horizontally if it is too narrow.
-        - you might have already pulled in the latest changes.
+## 5) Get started on the Project parts

+- All of the projects that you cloned already include the instructions for Part 1 of that particular project.
+- I am now waiting for you to submit your first pull request for your currently assigned project part, which is most likely Project 1 Part 1.
+- Follow the **Detailed Course Workflow Instructions** written below.

 #
-# Detailed Course Workflow Instructions
+# Detailed Project Workflow Instructions
 ## 1) Make a branch in Replit and start editing
 - The **expected branch name** is written at the top of main.cpp
-- Navigate to the Version Control view
+- Navigate to the Version Control view on the left
 - Click the `[+]` button to create the branch
 - Enter the **expected name** to create the branch